breandan81/shadow-board/README.md

 Place the tool on the datum sheet and photograph it from directly above.
 Tips for best results:

-- All four markers should be fully visible in the frame.
+- At least one marker must be visible; more markers give better perspective correction.
+Spread them around the tool for best results.
 - Avoid strong shadows or reflections on the markers.
 - The sheet should be flat — curled edges will distort the homography.
 - Fill the frame with the board as much as possible; more pixels = cleaner outline.